 2. Budget-friendly VPN for Torrenting – Surfshark

-Surfshark is one budget-friendly Torrenting VPN and an excellent choice for secure and private torrenting.
-So if you’re the kind of person who’s looking for an ultra-affordable and strongly encrypted VPN to torrent with, Surfshark has you covered.
+Surfshark is one budget-friendly and cheapest VPN for torrenting and an excellent choice for users who are looking for a VPN for private and secure torrenting.
+So if you are looking for an ultra-affordable and strongly encrypted VPN to torrent with, Surfshark has you covered.

 Let’s not forget to mention that it supports all popular torrent clients, including BitTorrent and uTorrent.
 Moreover, since most VPN servers support P2P sharing/torrenting, you have nothing to worry about.